 However, sometimes things just go wrong and out of control.
 Fortunately, PDF encryption is available for use.
 With encryption, your PDF documents are well protected.

 When it comes to encryption and decryption, SwifDoo PDF is a good choice.
-Here’s how to add an opening password to your PDF documents in SwifDoo:
+Here's how to add an opening password to your PDF documents using SwifDoo for Windows users:

-- Open a file in SwifDoo PDF and then click “Advanced”- PDF Encryption;
+Step 1: Open a file in SwifDoo PDF and then click Advanced- Encryption;

 In the 21st century, the significance of copyright has been accentuated more than ever.
 The purpose of copyright law is to protect the process of artistic and scientific inventions by ensuring the exclusiveness of authors and inventors to benefit from their works of authorship.
 Therefore, preventing the data or information from copyright infringement is one practical reason to encrypt a PDF document.